Tramlines Festival

-The Tramlines Festival is an annual music festival held in Sheffield, UK.
+The Tramlines Festival is an annual music festival held in Sheffield, South Yorkshire.
 The festival was originally free to attend, but now requires tickets.
 The line-up consists of national and local artists.
 The festival was curated and organised by a panel comprising local venue owners, promoters and volunteers.
 The name of the festival is inspired by the city's tram network.
+(Note: The present location of the festival, Hillsborough Park, is served by Hillsborough Interchange tram stop, with extra services provided during event weekends.)
 Tramlines held its first festival in 2009, which attracted 35,000 fans and was seen as a huge success, and 2010's event doubled that figure.
 The success of Tramlines Festival 2011 led to the event winning 'Best Metropolitan Festival' at the UK Festival Awards.
 Superstruct Entertainment, the live entertainment platform backed by Providence Equity Partners, owns the festival after it entered definitive agreement for the acquisition of several live music and entertainment festivals from Global Media & Entertainment and Broadwick Live.

 Venues

 The festival took place at over 70 venues and four main stages in the city centre, including Devonshire Green, The Leadmill, The Viper Rooms, The Fat Cat, O2 Academy Sheffield, Barkers Pool, The University of Sheffield, The Harley, The Bowery, the Peace Gardens, Yellow Arch and the main stage at Ponderosa Park with a capacity of 8,000 until 2017.
 In January 2018 it was announced that the festival would be moving out of the city centre to a new venue in Hillsborough Park, Sheffield, and would consist of four stages including a main stage.
 The new venue would allow the capacity at the main stage to be around 40,000, with the capacity reduced to 30,000 for the 2019 event.